 Speaking of playing with friends, Team Deathmatch also provided a great deal of enjoyment throughout my play session.
 These 10-minute matchups pitted Warface soldiers against Blackwood agents and the first team to score 150 points is granted the victory.
 If you’ve played Team Deathmatch in other shooters then you already have a good idea of what to expect from this mode.
 The key point to remember is that solid communication between you and your squadmates will always better your chances of survival.

 In terms of PvE missions, Special Operations was easily the best and most immersive experience that I had during my entire time with Warface.
-These are very similar in tone and execution to raids that you might have played in other games like Destiny 2 but the story based objectives and varied enemy types keep things even more interesting.
+These are very similar in tone and execution to raids that you might have played in other Xbox One video games like Destiny 2 but the story based objectives and varied enemy types keep things even more interesting.
 I’m very curious to see how this mode will be received by other console players as it very well may be where they spend most of their time once they pick up the full game.
 It’s also worth noting that Warface will have a 32 player Battle Royale mode but unfortunately, that wasn’t yet optional for me to play during the preview event.